skip-mev/docs/docs/slinky/integrations/1-neutron.md

 2. **Integrate the Slinky sidecar into your setup.**

-   The configuration of your validator setup requires you to tackle a few problems which we’ll mention here.
+   The configuration of your validator setup requires a couple steps:

    **_Configure the Slinky process_**